 Make sure you read the relevant information for you, so you can maximise your chances of getting in.

 Worried you won't get into the course you want?

-If you're concerned that your ATAR or selection rank isn't high enough to get into the course you want, you should think about upgrading your selection rank or applying for a dual award as a way to get in.
+If you're concerned that your ATAR or selection rank isn't high enough to get into the course you want, you should think about upgrading your selection rank through other study or applying for a QUT College diploma or a TAFE-Queensland dual award as an entry pathway.

 You may be able to improve your ATAR or selection rank with an adjustment for: